Intel invests up to $1.5B in China mobile venture

 SANTA CLARA, Calif.
 (AP) — Intel will pay up to $1.5 billion for a 20 percent state in a Chinese venture that will design and make Intel-branded chips for mobile phones and other electronics.

 The Chinese chipmakers Spreadtrum Communications and RDA Microelectronics are controlled by Tsinghua Unigroup Ltd., a state-owned company funded by Tsinghua University in Beijing.

 Intel is pushing for a larger share of China's growing mobile market, which is already the largest in the world.

 The companies said Friday that Spreadtrum and Intel will create a new family of chips for wireless phones.
 Those chips should be available in the second half of next year.

 The deal is expected to close in early 2015.

-Shares of Intel Corp., based in Santa Clara, California, slipped 13 cents to $34.01 in morning trading Friday.
-They had been trading near 52-week highs.
+Shares of Intel Corp., based in Santa Clara, California, are trading near 52-week highs.